geopm/geopm/service/docs/source/geopm_pio_profile.7.rst

     * **Unit**: geopm_region_hint_e

 ``PROFILE::REGION_PROGRESS``
-    Minimum per-rank reported progress through the current region.
+    Sum of the fractional progress reported by all CPUs over the aggregated domain.
 When utilizing OpenMP, the per-CPU returned value will be on the interval [0, 1 / *num_thread*] where *num_thread* is the number of requested OpenMP threads per rank.
-When running single-threaded (i.e. not leveraging OpenMP), the per-CPU returned value will be on the interval [0, 1].
+When running single-threaded (i.e. not leveraging OpenMP), the per-CPU returned value will either be zero (no active threads), or on the interval [0, 1].

     When aggregating this signal to the board domain, the aggregated value will always be on the interval [0, *num_rank*] where *num_rank* is equal to the